 Strong International Reputation

-The programme lecturers include internationally renowned Dr Anne O'Keeffe and Dr Brian Clancy (both from Mary Immaculate College).
+The programme lecturers include Dr Anne O'Keeffe, Dr Joan O'Sullivan and Dr Brian Clancy (all from Mary Immaculate College).
 The course will also include guest webinars by Prof. Michael McCarthy, Scott Thornbury, Prof. Steve Walsh, Geraldine Mark, Dr Ivor Timmis, and others.

 Mary Immaculate College has a strong international reputation for research in the area of Applied Linguistics, especially in its sub-field of Corpus Linguistics, and it has a vibrant doctoral level research profile within its Inter-Varietal Applied Corpus Studies (IVACS) research centre.
 Its degrees are awarded by the University of Limerick and are internationally recognised.